WELCOME TO OHIO WESLEYAN UNIVERSITY!

-WELCOME TO OHIO WESLEYAN UNIVERSITY!

 - Created a University-wide strategic plan to renew its curriculum and solidify Ohio Wesleyan as a national leader in liberal arts education.
 Toward that end, members of the OWU faculty have been imagining and implementing The OWU Connection, a curricular initiative that helps students link academic theory with real-world practice as they prepare for global citizenship and leadership.

-- Added the Bachelor of Science to the list of degrees we confer, which also includes the Bachelor of Arts, Bachelor of Music, and Bachelor of Fine Arts.
+- Added the Bachelor of Science to the list of degrees we confer, which also includes, as of fall 2021, the Bachelor of Arts and Bachelor of Fine Arts.
 Currently, students are able to graduate with a Bachelor of Science in astrophysics, chemistry, physics, geology, and microbiology.

 - Expanded The David O. Robbins Neuroscience Program with a $5 million endowment gift to add three faculty members, increasing learning and research opportunities for students with an interest in neuroscience.